goouthy/stacc-hw-2024/README.md

 ### How the App Works:
 - **`main.py`**: This is the starting point of the app.
 Running this file first prepares the dataset (fetches, cleans, and stores it), then asks if you want to run the web API (`api.py`).
 If you choose to run the API, it starts in a separate thread and opens in your browser.
 You can skip the API part if you don’t need it.
 - **`prep.py`**: This script handles fetching, cleaning, and saving the dataset.
 It’s responsible for removing outliers and storing the cleaned data as a Parquet file.
 - **`api.py`**: This file sets up the Flask API.
 It loads the cleaned dataset and exposes various endpoints for you to interact with the data, including viewing summaries and generating visualizations.
+While in a production enviroment, it’s a good idea to restructure the application to separate the routing logic into distinct modules, this structure works just fine for the current scale.

 ### Other Key Files:
 - **`utils.py`**: Contains helper functions like `fetch_data` (to download the dataset) and `remove_outliers` (to clean the data).